rahulbiswas24680/Blogapp/README.md

 python manage.py createsuperuser
 ```

-Tor run this on browser,
+To run this on browser,

 ```bash
 python manage.py runserver